 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.

-Have you seen those intricate crocheted wall hangings (like this one from Meghan Makes Do!)?
+Have you seen those intricate crochet wall hangings (like this one from Meghan Makes Do!)?
 So pretty, right?!
 But damn if it doesn’t look complicated, especially for a new crocheter.
-So today, we’ve got the toned down version of that.
+So today, we’ll crochet a more toned down wall hanging.
 It’s adorable, there’s fringe, and, most importantly, it’s a perfect project for beginners!

 Learn how to crochet in 30 days with our newbie series!
 Get daily tutorials and free patterns to guide your crochet journey.
 Sign up here: